UPDATE: Read up on my updated list of the best online makeup and skincare stores in the Philippines as of September 2020 here.

 So that’s my list!
 Other popular sites that you might have also heard of (but I haven’t tried shopping from yet) are Beauty by Freyja (you can buy LuxAsia-exclusive brands here like Aveda, Elizabeth Arden, Gerard Cosmetics, Peter Thomas Roth, and Sleek MakeUP), Beauty Bar (I love visiting Beauty Bar’s stores!), and Beautybox Corp. (for all your K-Palette and Kracie needs).

 Have you guys shopped from these online makeup stores?
-Are there others you’ve heard of that aren’t on this list?
 Let me know!

 My Top Online Makeup Stores in the Philippines